 The community paramedic follows up with at-risk patients through a telephone call or a home visit to find out what’s behind multiple calls to 911.
 In addition to a medical assessment, there is a home safety survey to prevent falls and other risks.

-A mental health counselor and a peer counselor from Compass Health work out of the our headquarters to assist in responding to behavioral and social service needs.
-We also have Veterans In Prevention staff who help with home safety assessments and followup.
+A mental health counselor and a peer counselor from Compass Health assist in responding to behavioral and social service needs.
+We also have Veterans In Prevention staff who help with home safety assessments and follow-up.

-South County Fire also partners with more than 50 social service agencies that can provide patients with non-medical assistance that is often less costly and more effective in meeting their true needs.
-The goal is to help clients remain in their home.
+South County Fire partners with Compass Health and more than 50 social service agencies that can provide patients with assistance that is often less costly and more effective than medical services in meeting their true needs.